NivenT/nivent.github.io/_posts/blog/2019-03-25-dual-alg-geo.md

 hidden: true
 ---

-<b>If you're somehow seeing this right now, look away.
-It's not finished, and I'm not sure when/if it will be</b>

 I talked a little bit about the topic of this post's title in a [recent post](../comm-alg), but I want to stress that this [duality between algebra and geometry](https://www.youtube.com/watch?v=F8mYLi3PGOc) goes beyond [^1] this $\spec$ business.
 In particular, I'm going to discuss a more "topological" setting where we see nice interplay between algebra and geometry [^2]: relating a (compact, Hausdorff) topological space to its ring of (real-valued) continuous functions.

 # Prelim on Separation Axioms